PixelsCommander/Download-File-JS/README.md

 Why DownloadJS?
 ---------------

-- Uses virtual link element and HTML5 download attribute to initiate downloading ignoring content-type
+- Avoids stupid blank screens after file starts downloading in Chrome, Safari.
-- Avoids blank screens after file starts downloading in Chrome, Safari
+- Ignores content type by using virtual link with "download" attribute.
+So file will be downloaded even if file`s content type says browser to open file in new window.

 Bug tracker